-As popular European travel destinations opened over this summer, outdoor historical sites, parks, and beaches were the primary attractions promoted by host nations.
-While some restaurants, pubs, and shops reopened throughout various countries, they have mostly operated in a restricted capacity.
+As popular European travel destinations opened over the summer, outdoor historical sites, parks, and beaches were the primary attractions promoted by host nations.
+While most restaurants, pubs, and shops reopened throughout various countries, they have mostly operated in a restricted capacity.
 Most shops are only allowed a set number of customers at a time, and most restaurants and pubs have indoor table restrictions.
-While the requirements for masks in outdoor settings have generally been easing, the Delta variant of COVID-19 has caused some countries to implement some additional protocols and in some cases lockdowns for unvaccinated citizens.
-So far, these protocols have not banned non-EU travelers from arriving, but have been focused on social distancing and mask-wearing restrictions, as well as the introduction of health passes which display proof of vaccination for entry into most establishments.
+While the requirements for masks in outdoor settings have generally eased, most recently, the omicron variant has caused some countries to implement some additional protocols and in some cases lockdowns for unvaccinated citizens.
+So far, these protocols have not banned non-EU travelers from arriving to their destinations, but have been focused on social distancing and mask-wearing restrictions, as well as proof of vaccination for entry into most European countries and establishments.

 For over 25 years, On Call International has provided fully-customized travel risk management and global assistance services protecting millions of travelers, their families, and their organizations.
 Contact us today and watch our video to learn more.
 You can also stay in touch with On Call’s in-house risk management, travel health and security experts by signing up for our quarterly Travel Risk Management (TRM) newsletter.